Thoughtfulmonkey/switchoffai/src/docs/Not-Consuming-AI/YouTube.md

 When someone uploads a video, they can mark it as including [Altered Content](https://blog.youtube/news-and-events/disclosing-ai-generated-content/).
 This is essentially useless for the following reasons:

-* It only applies if "...content is altered or synthetic and seems real".
+* It only applies if "...content is altered or synthetic and seems real."
 So shrimp Jesus, or other obviously fake content probably wouldn't need to be flagged.
 * There isn't any way to filter out videos marked in this way.
 The only indication is a [label added to the video's description](https://support.google.com/youtube/answer/14328491?hl=en#after_disclose).
 * The person that uploads a video has to voluntarily select the checkbox.